-A child who has been excluded for a period will be brought into school by their parent/carer to attend a reintegration meeting with the Headteacher.
-The child will then be permitted to rejoin the class.
+A child who has been excluded for a period will be brought into school by their parent/carer to attend a reintegration meeting with a senior leader.
+The child will be permitted to join the class when they are ready.